 "We are asking that this board not be a part of the effort to destroy our school," said Roy Salume, whose son is a sophomore.

 But Sequoia trustees told the crowd, which overflowed the board room, that others are interested in buying the property, even if the district turned it down.

 "It's not us that's closing your school," Trustee Don Gibson said to the audience holding signs reading, "Save Our School."
 "We're talking about buying a piece of real estate."

 On the other hand, the board received smiles from the Summit Preparatory High School community, another Redwood City charter, when it agreed to renew the school's charter for five years.
-Furthermore, it's possible High Tech High Bayshore's campus may become Summit's new home because Sequoia is required by state law to provide the school with facilities.

 High Tech High Bayshore, sponsored by the state, could have taken advantage of this law by asking Sequoia for facilities, but never did.
 The High Tech High corporation, based in San Diego, typically provides the housing for its schools.